 ⇒ Related Article: The Cleverly-Designed Sunseeker 76 Can Almost Be Consider a Superyacht ⇐

-“First time I saw Black Pearl was actually in a photo sent to me.
-And I couldn’t believe my eyes, I was very excited to see a photo of it finally because it had been such a secret project.” – Chris Gartner, Captain of the S/Y
+“The first time I saw Black Pearl was actually in a photo sent to me.
+And I couldn’t believe my eyes, I was very excited to see a photo of it finally because it had been such a secret project.” – Chris Gartner, Captain of the S/Y.”

 “Actually Black Pearl was not an experiment, she is a real challenge in the yacht building industry.
 Because all that has been put on the drawing board had never been done before,” disclosed the CEO of Oceanco, Marcel Onkenhout.
 Many features of this vessel, otherwise impossible to achieve if it was a conventional sailing yacht, were actually implemented due to its massive size.
 Black Pearl comes to break the record of EOS by 13m.

 The work of Dykstra Naval Architects allowed Black Pearl to have arguably the most advanced sail system ever, which allows her to cruise with the wind in any given direction.